irshu355/Android-WYSIWYG-Editor/README.md

 If your editor is to support image upload, you must configure your remote endpoint where the image will be posted to.
 The editor will issue a POST request with `Content-Type: multipart/form-data`.
 You can configure the endpoint through the API, for eg:
 ` _editor.setImageUploaderUri("www.myhost.com/files/post");`
-Now every image inserted to the editor will issue a POST with the following signature:
+Now every image inserted to the editor will issue a POST with the following signature,for eg:

     POST www.myhost.com/files/post HTTP/1.1
     Content-Type: multipart/form-data; boundary=---------------------------7d81b516112482
     Accept-Encoding: gzip, deflate
     Content-Length: 324

-If you are using ASP.NET Web API, your server wrapper would look something like this:
+If you are using **ASP.NET Web API**, your server wrapper would look something like this:

      public class filesApiController : ApiController
         {